 Applications to or awards from this program do not affect an individual’s eligibility for other types of internal funding.

-Deadline for submission to department/school is October 15 and to the Associate Provost/AVP for Research & Administration, November 1.
+Deadline for submission to department/school is October 15 and to the Associate Provost and Associate Vice President of Graduate Studies and Research, November 1.
 Awards will be announced by January 31.

 The award is intended to support faculty members in a way that best addresses their needs in initiating their research program at EMU.
-Funds may be used for release (fall and winter semesters only), travel (for active participation in professional meetings, to collect data, to visit potential funding agencies), student help, supplies or equipment, or other legitimate expenses.
+Funds may be used for release in fall or winter semester, with the award recipient's department/school being reimbursed at the current rate for lecturer replacement funding of $1160 per credit hour.
+Funds may also be used for travel (for active participation in professional meetings, to collect data, to visit potential funding agencies), student help, supplies or equipment, or other legitimate expenses.
 Summer support, when a new faculty member can devote time to research, may also be an appropriate use of funding.
+If Human Subjects approval is needed and has been granted please submit copy of acceptance (a copy of approval must be submitted to the Office of Research Development before funds can be released).
 Funding may not be used for dissertation research or for the purchase of general-purpose personal computers.
 The Associate Provost reserves the right to review and approve specific budget items proposed in the budget.